hfboyce/tableau_course/_build/html/_sources/lessons/lesson1.md

 This is why it's so important to use visualizations to effectively communicate our data insights.

-## Why Good Data Visualization is So Important
+## Why Good Data Visualization is so Important

 Sometimes it's best to actually experience a case where analysis improvements occurred to really solidify the effect of good visualizations.
 Using a case study from the course [Data Visualization](https://viz-learn.mds.ubc.ca/en/module2) that I co-developed and its source from [here](https://www.cs.ubc.ca/~tmm/courses/547-19/slides/borkin-artery-subset-slides.pdf), let's experience a real occurrence, where changing the visualizations resulted in concrete analysis improvements.